The Springfield Symphony Youth Orchestras (SSYO)

 Meet the Musicians: High School Edition

 This event is free and open to all high school students involved in music!
 A catered dinner is served and students sit at tables with professional musicians from the Springfield Symphony where they can ask questions and get to know them personally.
 After dinner, there is a Q &A session and then the students attend a Symphony rehearsal.
 During the rehearsal, they may participate in our “Real Time Concert Notes”.
 This is accessed on their phones and allows them to view live, up to the minute information on the music they are hearing.
 Teachers are asked to sign up students and organize chaperones and transportation.
 Students also receive vouchers for tickets to the SSO concert on the Saturday following their visit.
-The dates for these events are:

 In-school Ensemble Performances